 The Photoprotective Antioxidant

-As we age, collagen synthesis naturally decreases, but UV exposure can expedite the depletion of collagen in skin.
-Photoaging or, cumulative oxidative damage from UV exposure, significantly decreases collagen production due to Matrix Metalloproteinases (MMPs) induced by reactive oxygen species (ROS).
+As we age, collagen synthesis naturally decreases but UV exposure can expedite the depletion of collagen in skin.
+Photoaging or cumulative oxidative damage from UV exposure significantly decreases collagen production due to Matrix Metalloproteinases (MMPs) induced by reactive oxygen species (ROS).
 Vitamin C neutralizes these ROS to minimize collagen degradation.
 For this reason, vitamin C products are great to layer below sunscreens.
-Vitamin C pairs well with sunscreen use to further aid in UV protection and reduce photoaging.3 It can be used both day and night, especially benefiting the skin after UV exposure.
+Vitamin C pairs well with sunscreen use to further aid in UV protection and reduce photoaging.3 Vitamin C’s photoprotective mechanism is different from sunscreen filters.
+Sunscreen filters absorb and reflect UV wavelengths whereas ascorbic acid vitamin C neutralizes reactive oxygen species (ROS) caused by UVA and UVB exposure.
+Although vitamin C application is often advised for application in the morning prior to UV exposure, it can be used both day and night, especially benefiting the skin after UV exposure.
 UV exposure decreases the vitamin C concentration in skin and topical application can replenish depleted levels.
 Vitamin C helps to both prevent and repair photoaging, improves fine wrinkling, skin roughness, loss of elasticity, and sallowness.4

 Helps Boost Collagen